It’s one thing to know the right thing to do. It’s another thing to go out there and actually do it.

 “Do as I say, not as I do” – John Selden’s Table-Talk (c.
 1654)

 One of the most interesting parts about a lot of self help communities and advice givers that I’ve seen is the hypocrisy.
-I think practicing what you preach is really important.
+I think that it’s important to practice what you preach.
 So when I see someone saying one thing but then doing something else, a red flag goes off.
 They say, “If you want to know how someone feels, ignore what they say and watch what they do.”
 This sort of disingenuous behavior makes them hard to trust.
-It makes you not want to believe them – even if they’re espousing good advice.
+It makes you not want to believe them, even if they’re espousing good advice.

 My Fitness Journey

 So in this post, I would like to share my fitness journey over the past year.
 I will explain why I think exercise is so important and my own personally experience.

 One year ago, I was struggling.
 I was unmotivated, underweight, out of shape, eating poorly, and I wasn’t very happy.
 I was stuck.